Usage

 - Shows all uncommitted changes at a glance

-- Commit message textarea with Commit button
+- Commit message field with Commit button and an Amend last commit checkbox

 - Double-click a resource to view its diff